Leadership Development Course

 Applicants will be evaluated based on criteria including membership in CPOA, interest in promoting, work performance and recommendations of supervisors or direct commanders.

 CPOA invites your agency to nominate up to two officers to apply for this 80-hour POST approved course*.
-The DEADLINE to submit nomination applications is April 5, 2018.
+The DEADLINE to submit nomination applications for Fall 2018 is August 1, 2018.

 *The 80 hours is split between two five-day weeks separated by several weeks.